 Update April 22, 2020 - Appeal Deadline Dates

 Recently the Province approved Ministerial Order MSD:036/20.
 As a result, if you received a decision on a development permit dated between March 25 and April 17, you may be receiving a revised notice of decision from Development and Zoning Services with alternate appeal deadline dates.

 You will receive a Notice advising the date, time and location of your hearing.
-Hearings are open to the public and are recorded.
+Hearings are scheduled within 30 days of receiving a valid appeal and are open to the public and are recorded.

 We recommend that you attend your hearing in person or send someone to speak on your behalf.
 Your appeal is stronger if you can answer questions from the Board or respond to any new information presented during the hearing.